View Eileen Leschak's Obituary on coloradoan.com and share memories

 Eileen gave the world 7 children, 19 grandchildren, 26 great grandchildren and 2 great-great grandchildren.

 Eileen is survived by her children; Douglas & wife Cassie of Akron, OH, David & Wife Kate of Apache Junction, AZ, Dennis & wife Susan of Ashville, NC, Dean & wife Patricia of Littleton, CO, Dana & wife Barbara of Ft.
-Collins, CO.
+Collins, CO, Deborah Wright and husband Tom of Houston, TX.

 She is preceded in death by her husband of 71 years Peter Leschak, son Dale Leschak of Lakeland, FL, brother Paul Wiley, sister Gloria Wiley-Long and both her parents.